[Updated July 2024]

 Cooling a hot dog

 If your dog is hot from exercise, you may want to consider actively cooling them on a regular basis.
-Dogs do not sweat (apart from their paws) so they rely on panting, and losing heat from their body through radiation into the environment, or conduction to colder surface or liquid.
-There is some evidence that dogs may continue to overheat AFTER they have finished exercising – our study investigating cooling in dogs supports this finding in canicross dogs – so the risk of heatstroke doesn’t end just because the exercise had.
+Dogs do not sweat (apart from their paws) so they rely on panting and losing heat from their body through radiation into the environment, or conduction to colder surface or liquid.
+There is strong evidence that dogs continue to overheat AFTER they have finished exercising – our study investigating cooling in dogs supports this finding in canicross dogs – so the risk of heatstroke doesn’t end just because the exercise does.

 Allowing your dog to drink is incredibly important.
 Dehydrated dogs get hotter when exercising , and are at greater risk of heatstroke.
 If your dog has been unwell, especially with diarrhoea or vomiting, they are more likely to be dehydrated, so ideally don’t allow them to exercise until they are fully recovered.
 Allowing your dog to drink tap water (typically between 10-15oC depending on the time of year) will help them to cool, and maintain hydration.
 Again you need to know your dog.
 If they are likely to drink a 2 litre bowl dry in one sitting and ask for more, you may need to stagger their intake, but most dogs will drink as needed.